 - Faculty & Staff

 - Visit us!

 - Financial aid

 Degrees and certificates

-The primary purpose of the M.A. program is to prepare students to do field linguistic research, especially in languages that have received relatively little study previously.
+The primary purpose of the M.A. program is to prepare students to do field linguistic research, especially in spoken and signed languages that have received relatively little previous study.
 Courses taught by SIL all carry this emphasis, covering topics such as phonetics, field methods, analytical skills, orthography development, and theoretical frameworks which are useful in the initial description of lesser-known languages.
-The thesis (required) is normally based on field data collected by the student.
+The thesis (which is required) is often based on field data collected by the student.
 The degree is designed so students can combine graduate study at UND with pursuit of linguistic fieldwork or other activities away from campus.

 Students have also found the program useful as preparation for doctoral work in linguistics at other institutions, for teaching linguistics at universities outside the U.S., and for applied linguistic tasks such as teaching English as a second language, bilingual/bicultural education, literacy, interpreting and translation.